Aesthetic017/URL-SHORTNER/README.md

 ### 🔐 Authentication & Security
 - **User Signup & Login**
   Users can create accounts and securely log in.
+- **Access Control**:
+  - Each user only sees the URLs they have generated.
+  - No cross-user data leaks or exposure.
 - **JWT-based Authentication**
   When a user logs in, a **JWT token** is generated and stored in cookies.
   - Protects against session hijacking.